iArcanic/irsm-cw1/risk-analysis-report.md

 ### 2.1.4 End user device guidelines – EUD Security Guidance

-Published by the UK National Cyber Security Centre (NCSC), it is the risk treatment when considering deployment on the end user or personal devices to mitigate any remote-based vulnerabilities that could be exploited by malicious actors [@ncsc2021].
-Aims to help organisations manage risks from remote attacks.
+Published by the UK National Cyber Security Centre (NCSC), it is the risk treatment when considering deployment on end-user or personal devices to mitigate any remote vulnerabilities that could be exploited by malicious actors [@ncsc2021].

 ## 2.2 Assessment of the current IT infrastructure

 Although the infrastructure devices use modern and widely adopted enterprise solutions to be suitable for mainstream support, there are still inherent vulnerabilities that need to be addressed.
-This may include a large attack surface area being exposed, posing a variety of problems from an information security standpoint.
+This may include large attack surface areas being exposed, posing a variety of problems from an information security standpoint.

 ### 2.2.1 Server infrastructure

-Looking more in-depth at their server landscape, 12 servers consist of Microsoft Server 2022 (specifically build 10.0.20348.1787), whilst the rest host Linux Ubuntu 22.04 LTS.
+Looking more in-depth at the server landscape, 12 servers consist of Microsoft Server 2022 (specifically build 10.0.20348.1787), whilst the rest host Linux Ubuntu 22.04 LTS.
 Both are critical to the key services of the company's computing environment, for functions such as Active Directory (AD), e-mail, website hosting, DNS, and Oracle Cloud ERP services.

-Even though the more up-to-date version of Windows may be more secure, malicious entities work tirelessly to develop evolving exploits, so routine and timely patching is required.
+Even though the more up-to-date version of Windows may be more secure, malicious entities work tirelessly to develop exploits, so routine and timely patching is required.
 Additionally, third-party providers such as Oracle present their own set of unique problems, where vulnerability mitigation requires a coordinated response from both companies.

 Specifically, the Research and Development (R&D) Engineering network segment indicates the presence of data flows to other environments, which may be intercepted in transmission [@Zou2013].
 If there is an obvious lack of visibility of common server hardening practices that meet typical industrial baselines, the entire company's technological infrastructure could be exposed.
 This therefore makes these servers less trustworthy.